 This is especially true if you regularly participate in high-intensity exercise or engage in physical activity for long durations, such as in marathon training.

-Research has shown that those who exercise vigorously on a regular basis tend to have faster metabolisms, which means that they burn more calories at rest than those who exercise moderately or live sedentary lifestyles (34, 35, 36).
+Research has shown that those who exercise vigorously on a regular basis tend to have a faster metabolism, which means that they burn more calories at rest than those who exercise moderately or live sedentary lifestyles (

-In one study, 10 men who engaged in a vigorous 45-minute workout increased their overall metabolic rate by 37% for the day, compared to another day when they did not exercise (37).
+In one study, 10 men who engaged in a vigorous 45-minute workout increased their overall metabolic rate by 37% for the day, compared with another day when they did not exercise (

-Another study found that women who exercised at a high intensity every day for 16 days burned 33% more calories throughout the day than a group that did not exercise, and 15% more calories than moderate exercisers.
-The results were similar for men (38).
+Another study found that women who exercised at a high intensity every day for 16 days burned 33% more calories throughout the day than a group that did not exercise and 15% more calories than moderate exercisers.
+The results were similar for men (

 Another solution is to cut back on the time you spend exercising or reduce the intensity of your workouts.

-It is important to note that this mostly applies to those who are avid athletes and work out frequently at a high intensity or for long periods of time.
+It’s important to note that this mostly applies to those who are avid athletes and work out frequently at a high intensity or for long periods.
 If you exercise moderately, you probably don’t need to increase your calorie intake.

-In one study, 12 men who drank 1.5 ounces (40 ml) of alcohol before lunch ended up consuming 300 more calories at the meal than a group that drank only 0.3 ounces (10 ml) (46).
+In one study, 12 men who drank 1.5 ounces (40 mL) of alcohol before lunch ended up consuming 300 more calories at the meal than a group that drank only 0.3 ounces (10 mL) (

-Additionally, those who drank more alcohol ate 10% more calories throughout the entire day, compared to the group that drank less.
-They were also more likely to consume high amounts of high-fat and salty foods (46).
+Additionally, those who drank more alcohol ate 10% more calories throughout the entire day, compared with the group that drank less.
+They were also more likely to consume high amounts of high fat and salty foods (

-Another study found that 26 people who drank one ounce (30 ml) of alcohol with a meal consumed 30% more calories, compared to a group that avoided alcohol (47).
+Another study found that 26 people who drank 1 ounce (30 mL) of alcohol with a meal consumed 30% more calories, compared with a group that avoided alcohol (

-Not only does alcohol have the ability to make you hungrier, but it may also impair the part of your brain that controls judgment and self-control.
-This may lead you to eat more, regardless of how hungry you are (44).
+Alcohol may not only make you hungrier, but it also impairs the part of your brain that controls judgment and self-control.
+This may lead you to eat more, regardless of how hungry you are (

-To reduce the hunger-inducing effects of alcohol, it is best to consume it moderately or avoid it completely (48).
+To reduce the hunger-inducing effects of alcohol, it’s best to consume it moderately or avoid it completely (

 Liquid and solid foods affect your appetite in different ways.

-To prevent frequent hunger, it may help to focus on incorporating more whole, solids foods into your diet.
+To prevent frequent hunger, it may help to focus on incorporating more solid, whole foods into your diet.

 Excess stress is known to increase appetite.

-In one study, 59 women who were exposed to stress consumed more calories throughout the day and ate significantly more sweet foods than women who were not stressed (57).
+In one study, 59 women who were exposed to stress consumed more calories throughout the day and ate significantly sweeter foods than women who were not stressed (

 Another study compared the eating habits of 350 young girls.
 Those with higher stress levels were more likely to overeat than those with lower levels of stress.
-The stressed girls also reported higher intakes of unhealthy snacks like chips and cookies (58).
+The girls with high stress levels also reported higher intakes of low-nutrient snacks like chips and cookies (

 Several medications may increase your appetite as a side effect.

-The most common appetite-inducing medications include antipsychotics, such as clozapine and olanzapine, as well as antidepressants, mood stabilizers, corticosteroids and anti-seizure drugs (61, 62, 63, 64).
+The most common appetite-inducing medications include antipsychotics, such as clozapine and olanzapine, as well as antidepressants, mood stabilizers, corticosteroids, and antiseizure drugs (

-Additionally, some diabetes medications, such as insulin, insulin secretagogues and thiazolidinediones, are known to increase your hunger and appetite (65).
+Additionally, some diabetes medications, such as insulin, insulin secretagogues, and thiazolidinediones, are known to increase your hunger and appetite (